 - Final twilight or half day training.
 This provides an opportunity to reflect on what has happened during the classroom sessions, and to give further training on particular themes of interest to staff [for example understanding conflict].

-- A copy of the book
+- A copy of the book for every year group.

 Well worth it - we need to make time for this type of work in schools if we want the best for our children.Deputy Headteacher